-If you wish to volunteer overseas you can contact the following organisations (please note: not all of the organisations are members of The Centre for Volunteering):
+If you wish to volunteer overseas you can contact the following organisations (Please note: This is not an endorsement of these organisations – merely a collation of information).

 AusAID’s VIDA Program

 Volunteering for International Development from Australia (VIDA) places skilled Australian volunteers in developing countries in the Asia Pacific region.
 VIDA volunteers work with local staff to reduce poverty and achieve sustainable development in the communities in which they work through skills exchange, institutional strengthening and capacity building.

 Australian Volunteers International

 Australian Volunteers International (AVI) is Australia’s largest and most experienced international volunteer sending agency.
 Every year they recruit, prepare and support hundreds of Australians who volunteer to live alongside people of other cultures and work towards the sustainable development of communities.

 Global Vision International

 Global Vision International (GVI) was formed in 1998 to provide support and services to international charities, non profits and governmental agencies.
 Through their international network GVI supports many of the most critical conservation and humanitarian projects around the globe.
 Make a difference to some of the world’s most critical conservation and community projects with Global Vision International.
 You can join challenging expeditions as diverse as marine conservation, community development, high altitude exploration and wildlife conservation.
 Or volunteer with GVI’s partner organisations in over 15 countries – work with indigenous communities, protect turtles, teach, help with animal rehabilitation, plus many more options.
 Field work placements, internships and jobs in the field are also available.